Volunteer in Kenya

 Mombasa, located on the Indian Ocean, is affected by the same social and economic problems as Nairobi, therefore, similar volunteer opportunities are available.
 Free time in this coastal city includes activities like snorkeling and diving in protected marines, exploring reserves and enjoying the relaxed, beachy vibe.

-Volunteering in health care goes a long way in Kenya.
+Medical volunteering goes a long way in Kenya.
 The Kenyan population is heavily affected by HIV/AIDS as well as other serious illnesses, and is in need of health educators.
 Opting for a position in health gives you the opportunity to educate both the Kenyan people and other health educators on disease, disease prevention and treatment.

 The demand for teacher volunteers in Kenya is high.
 The school system is confronted with challenges such as limited resources, overcrowding, and the lack of education professionals.
 Teaching in Kenya is one of the most rewarding volunteer opportunities and will teach you to be prepared for anything.